markfrance/indolearn-flashcards-89424/pwa_flashcard_frontend/README.md

 ## Configuration (Supabase-only)

 This app connects directly to Supabase for authentication and data.
-Create `.env.local` from `.env.example` and set:
+Copy `.env.example` to `.env.local` and set:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url